binocarlos/arpanet2/designnotes.md

 #### service

 A service is a single named entity in the fig.yml.
-A service may represent multiple containers.
+A service may represent multiple containers based on scale.
+In our example `pricing` is a service.

-#### container

-A container is a single process running inside docker.
-Multiple containers can make up a service and multiple services can make up a deployment.

 #### scheduler